dodona-edu/judge-html/docs/pages/testsuite-class.md

 # index=2: take the third element in case it exists
 root_div = suite.element("div", index=2)
 ```

+# Example 4: Specify which one using kwargs

 Extra filters, such as id's and attributes, can be passed as _kwargs_.
 You can pass as many filters as you want to.